 Summary:

-To login to UNIX and run XWindows programs from a MS Windows computer, follow these steps:
+To login to UNIX/Linux and run XWindows programs from a Windows computer,

 Troubleshooting XWindows problems: